Starburst Galaxy

 To create a live table anytime, click Connect a new live table.

-• In the Set up target section, select a Catalog and Schema from the respective drop-down menus, and provide a Table name.
+• In the Set up live table section, select a Catalog and Schema from the respective drop-down menus, and provide a Table name.

-• In the Select topic ingestion section, select the Topic name from the drop-down menu.
+• In the Select Kafka topic, section select the Topic name from the drop-down menu.

-• In the Set data retention section, set a data retention threshold.
-By default, Never remove data is pre-selected to specify that all data is to be stored in the live table indefinitely.
-Select another value to specify how long data is retained before it is automatically purged: 1 day, 7 days, 14 days, 30 days, or 90 days.
+• Set a data retention threshold.
+By default, Retain forever is preselected to specify that all data is to be stored in the live table indefinitely.
+Select a different value to specify how long data is retained before it is automatically purged: 1 day, 7 days, 14 days, 30 days, or 90 days.

-• In the Set stream start section, select Start from latest message to begin streaming new data or Start from earliest messages to ingest existing data plus new data.
+• In the Select streaming ingest start point section, select Start from latest message to begin streaming new data or Start from earliest messages to ingest existing data plus new data.
 New data is delayed until existing data is ingested.

 • Click Test connection to confirm that you have access to the data.
 If the test fails, check your entries, correct any errors, and try again.